wyliodrinstudio/WyliodrinSTUDIO/docs/source/translations.rst

 |

-As we mentioned before, each plugin has a **translations** folder, where we can find the **messages-ln.json** files, one for each language available in our application.
+Each plugin has a **translations** folder, where you can find the **messages-ln.json** files, one for each language available in our application.
 These files contain an object with a list of key-value sets.

 In the *.vue* files you will use strings on different purposes (for example, to name a button) and you will need to update their translation according to the language you choose in the app.
 This action is possible using our translation function **$t**, which can be called in 2 forms:

 **1. Vue template**